Whom the gods would destroy, they first make mad: Modern usage

+"Whom the gods destroy, they first make mad" Emily Brent, in the 1945 movie "And Then There Were None" based on the Agatha Christie play "Ten Little Indians".
+About 33:20 minutes into the film.

+In Saul Bellow's 1964 novel Herzog, the eponymous character at one point letters the phrase in dust.

 This phrase was also used by British politician (and classicist) Enoch Powell in his 1968 speech on immigration commonly known as the "Rivers of Blood" speech.

 Ian Fleming's James Bond appropriates the phrase to express a related meaning: "Those whom the gods wish to destroy, they first make bored" in Chapter 11 of From Russia With Love.

+In the final chapter of Agatha Christie's 1969 novel Hallowe'en Party, detective Hercule Poirot says of the murderer, "Whom the Gods destroy, they first drive mad."

 First airing in early 1969, the original series Star Trek episode Whom Gods Destroy depicted the psychotic descent of a formerly brilliant Star Fleet commander.

 The 1988 Marvel Graphic Novel, The Mighty Thor: I, Whom the Gods Would Destroy, starring Thor, is named after this quote.

+The line "For whom the Gods destroy they first make mad" is the opening lyric to Symphony X's song "The Raging Season", featured on their 1994 self-titled debut album.

+The character Xzar in the 1998 game Baldurs Gate uses this as one of his responses when the player clicks him many times.

-The first episode in series 1 of Lewis is titled "Whom the Gods would Destroy" and the full quote is used in the episode by one of the characters.
+The title of the 2007 Series 1, Episode 1 of the British television mystery Lewis (TV series) is "Whom the Gods Would Destroy".

-In Season 2 Episode 8 of the TV series BARNEY MILLER, the phrase is spoken by Captain Miller at the end of the episode.
+On the PBS biography "LBJ", former Johnson administration Presidential Press Secretary, George Reedy uses the phrase in describing the personality of Lyndon Baines Johnson, the 36th President of the United States of America.